Report on Internal Control

-The Board is responsible for internal control in accordance with the Swedish Companies Act and the Swedish Code of Corporate Governance. this description has been prepared in accordance with the Swedish Code of Corporate Governance, section 7.4 and Chapter 6, paragraph 6 and Chapter 7, paragraph 31 of the Annual Accounts Act (1995:1554), and is thus restricted to the internal control pertaining to the financial reporting.
+The Board is responsible for internal control in accordance with the Swedish Companies Act and the Code.
+This description has been prepared in accordance with the Code’s Rule 7.3 and 7.4, and Chapter 6, Section 6 and Chapter 7, Section 31 of the Annual Accounts Act (1995:1554), and is thus restricted to the internal control pertaining to the financial reporting.

-The purpose of the Board of Directors’ rules of procedure and instructions for the CEO and Board committees is to ensure a distinct division of roles and responsibility that promotes the efficient management of operational and financial risks.
-The Board has also adopted a number of fundamental guidelines of significance to activities involving internal controls, which are described in Kinnevik’s policy and procedure Manual and include instructions governing the financial reporting of results, authorisation procedures, purchasing policies, investment policies, accounting principles, financial risk management and the internal audit.
-The Company’s management reports regularly to the Board following established procedures.
-In addition, the Audit Committee reports on its work.
-The Company’s management is responsible for the system of internal controls required for managing risks associated with on-going operations.
+The purpose of the Board of Directors’ rules of procedure and instructions for the Chief Executive Officer and Board Committees is to ensure a distinct division of roles and responsibility that promotes the efficient management of operational and financial risks.
+The Board has also adopted a number of fundamental guidelines of significance to activities involving internal controls, which are described in Kinnevik’s Policy and Procedure Manual and include instructions governing the financial reporting of results, authorization procedures, purchasing policies, investment policies, accounting principles, financial risk management and internal audits.
+The Company’s management reports regularly to the Board in accordance with established procedures.
+In addition, the Audit & Sustainability Committee report on its work.
+The Company’s management is responsible for the system of internal controls required for managing risks associated with ongoing operations.
 This includes guidelines for the employees to ensure that they understand the importance of their particular roles in efforts to maintain efficient internal control.
-The Company’s operational and financial risks are reported each quarter to the Board.
-These include an analysis of their consequences and financial impact in the event of them materialising, and 'how and who' exercises, on-going control over each risk and how these can be mitigated in part or in full.
+The Company’s operational and financial risks are reported each quarter to the Board, including an analysis of their consequences and financial impact in the event of them materializing, and how and who exercises ongoing control over each risk and how these can be mitigated in part or in full.

-Kinnevik has implemented a model for assessing the risk of errors in accounting and the financial reporting based on COSO's framework for internal control.
-The most significant items and processes in which the risk of significant errors can typically arise encompass financial assets, intangible fixed assets and financial instruments in the income statement and balance sheet, and the investment process.
-Kinnevik has documented work routines and continuously evaluates how well the controls function pertaining to these items and processes.
+Kinnevik has implemented a model for assessing the risk of errors in accounting and the financial reporting.
+The most significant items and processes in which the risk of significant errors can typically arise encompass financial assets and instruments in the income statement and balance sheet, and the investment process.
+Kinnevik has established documented work routines and continuously evaluates how well the controls function in relation to these items and processes operate.

-Kinnevik’s policy and procedure Manual and other guidelines of importance to financial reporting are updated at least once annually.
+Kinnevik’s Policy and Procedure Manual and other guidelines of importance to financial reporting are updated at least once annually.
 Both formal and informal information channels to the Company’s management and Board of Directors are available for internal communication.
-For external communication, guidelines have been compiled in an Information policy that ensures that the Company complies with the meticulous demands for correct information to the market and other various constituencies, such as shareholders, Board members, employees and customers.
+For external communication, guidelines have been compiled in an Information Policy ensuring the Company complies with the demands for timely and accurate information to market participants and other various constituencies, such as shareholders, Board members, employees and suppliers.

-The Board of Directors continuously evaluates the information provided by management and the Audit Committee. the Audit Committee's work to monitor the efficiency of management’s efforts in this area is of particular importance to the follow-up of internal controls.
-This work includes ensuring that action is taken concerning those shortcomings and proposed measures that result from the internal and external audit.
+The Board of Directors continuously evaluates the information provided by management, the Audit & Sustainability Committee and the People & Remuneration Committee.
+The work to monitor the efficiency of management’s efforts in this area is of particular importance to the follow-up of internal controls.
+This work includes ensuring that action is taken concerning those shortcomings and proposed measures that result from external and internal audits.